Robust Explainer Recommendation for Time Series Classification: Methodology

-In Figure \ref{fig:noise} we explain and visualize the 4 strategies for masking the discriminative areas for a time series \cite{Mujkanovic2020TimeXplainClassifiers}.
-These strategies are either time-step dependent (local perturbation, using only \textit{i-th} step information) or time-step independent (global perturbation), using either Gaussian-based or single value replacement.

-Let $S$ be the number of time series in a dataset, each with $d$ time steps.
-We now want to perturb one out-of-sample time series of size $1\times d$, so its \textit{i-th} value $x_t$ is replaced with new value $r_t$.
-We define the global and local profile for this time step perturbation as follows:
+In Figure \ref{fig:noise} we explain and visualize four strategies to perturb the discriminative areas of a time series, as guided by a given explanation \cite{Mujkanovic2020TimeXplainClassifiers}.
+These strategies are either time-step dependent (local perturbation, using only the \textit{t-th} step information) or time-step independent (global perturbation), using either Gaussian-based or single value replacement.
+With these strategies, discriminative time steps are replaced with noisy values, either by replacing the original time series values with a patch of constant values (like a grey mask in an image) or a patch of random Gaussian noise values (like a noise mask in an image).
+Let $n$ be the number of time series in a dataset $D$, each with $l$ time steps.
+We want to perturb one test time series of size $1\times l$, so its \textit{t-th} value $x_t$ is replaced with a new value $r_t$.
+We define the global and local profile for this time step perturbation as follows.